kadirahq/flow-router/README.md

 ## Routes Definition

-Flow Router routes are very simple and based on the syntax of [path-to-regexp](https://github.com/pillarjs/path-to-regexp) which is used in both [Express](http://expressjs.com/) and `iron:router`.
+FlowRouter routes are very simple and based on the syntax of [path-to-regexp](https://github.com/pillarjs/path-to-regexp) which is used in both [Express](http://expressjs.com/) and `iron:router`.

 Here's the syntax for a simple route: